maxamillion40/collabportal/doc/api.md

-# ScratchCollabs API reference
+# ScratchHub API reference

 ## Introduction
-The API for Scratchcollabs offers an object-oriented way to extend the functionality of the CollabPortal.
+The API for ScratchHub offers an object-oriented way to extend the functionality of ScratchHub.
 The PHP API is available on all pages, provided that loader.php has already been called.
 Please seperate content-pages and dedicated scripts strictly!
 Put content-pages (those with HTML in it) in the home directory (./), dedicated scripts without HTML output into ./libs.